Towards a robust out-of-the-box neural network model for genomic data: Methods

-\textit{Data encoding.} We encode the sequences based on 3-mers with window size of 1.
-For example, for the ``ACTGG" sequence, the 3-mers are [``ACT", ``CTG", ``TGG"].
-We construct a dictionary with all the 3-mers in the training set.
-While it is unlikely for 3-mers in the test set to not appear in the dictionary, we categorize these instances as out-of-vocabulary (OOV) with a unique encoding.

-\textit{Neural network model.} The nature of the doc2vec sequence representation as a semantic vector preserves similarity of sequences in terms of frequency and location of ngrams.
-We apply the distributed memory mode (DV-PM) as in \citet{le2014distributed}, and then, we use the simple fully connected neural network in Figure \ref{fig:simple-nn} containing two dense layer with size shrinking by a factor of 2 with a dropout layer in between.

-\textit{Performance tests.} We compare the prediction accuracy of this model with the other two NLP models: LSTM-layer and LSTM-AE+NN.
-In addition, we study the effect of embedding size in the performance of the model.
-Finally, we compare the encoding potential (ability to recover the original sequences) of doc2vec and LSTM-AE.
+The nature of the doc2vec sequence representation as a semantic vector preserves similarity of sequences in terms of frequency and location of n-grams.
+We apply the distributed memory mode (DV-PM) as in \citep{le2014distributed, kimothi2016distributed}, and then, we use the simple fully connected neural network in Figure \ref{fig:simple-nn} containing two dense layer with size shrinking by a factor of 2 with a dropout layer in between.
+We study the effect of embedding size in the performance of the model.
+For all instances of this model, we use the SGD optimizer with learning rate of 0.01 and momentum of 0.9.
+We use Early Stopping Callback with maximum number of iterations allowed as 1000 for the splice and histone data, and 400 for the motif discovery data.
+The patience parameter is set at 50 for the splice data, 30 for the histone data and 10 for the motif discovery data.
+Again, changes in the maximum number of iterations and patience parameter are due to the speed of training for different sample sizes.
+Training stopped early on all instances of the model.
+For the splice data, training stopped early at 119, 143, 166, and 264 epochs for the four embedding sizes used (50, 100, 150, and 200).
+For the histone data, training stopped early at 114, 177, 61, and 118 for the four embedding sizes used (50, 100, 150, and 200).
+For the motif discovery data, training stopped early at 36, 39, 58, and 11 for the four embedding sizes used (50, 100, 150, and 200).